Your Essential Guide to Design an eCommerce Homepage That Drives Conversions

 The very first thing you need to understand about designing the eCommerce homepage that drives conversions is to keep everything as simple as possible.

-That is to say, follow the KISS principle: Keep it simple, stupid.
+So, follow the KISS principle: Keep it simple, stupid.

 Used in most industries, KISS basically means that the more complicated your product, pitch or design is, the harder it will be for your audience to understand the value you’re trying to convey to them.